ignatandrei/patterns/src/patternsSite/docs/patterns/Chain.md

 ## Homework

-Implement a middleware in ASP.NET Core that intercepts the exception and logs it to the database.
-The middleware should be able to pass the exception to the next middleware in the chain.
+Implement a middleware in ASP.    <br />
+NET Core that intercepts the exception and logs it to the database.    <br />
+The middleware should be able to pass the exception to the next middleware in the chain.    <br />